PassivePicasso/Claudable/README.md

 Claudable is a sophisticated desktop application designed to enhance the Claude AI experience by providing local file management and integration capabilities.
 This application serves as a bridge between Claude AI's web interface and your local file system, offering a seamless workflow for managing projects, artifacts, and downloads.

+#### No association with Anthropic or Claude.ai
+I am an independent developer and this project has no association with claude.ai nor Anrhropic.

+##### A note about web security with embedded browsers
+While Claudable does not ask you for your credentials, while you're logged into claude ai.
+The application does have the same access as you via the web browser. this is true for all embedded browser applications and browser extensions.

+users should always be cautious with embedded browser applications that access content not produced and provided by the application creator.

+this project is simple and small enough for anyone consuming it to review the code, and even upload the entire source to a claude project to help you evaluate it and understand the security implications.

 ## Key Features

 1. **Web Integration**